-Thanks to in part to Joanna and Chip Gaines and their trademark farmhouse style, this country infused trend has seen a huge rise in popularity as of late — and it's not hard to see why.
+Thanks in part to Joanna and Chip Gaines and their trademark modern farmhouse style, this country-infused trend has seen a huge rise in popularity as of late — and it's not hard to see why.
 The pastoral genre exudes a relaxed, comfy vibe that epitomizes the phrase "home, sweet home."

 1. Embrace the outdoors.

-2. Carve out a breakfast nook.
+2. Make room for a breakfast nook.

 3. Find bar stools with a twist.

-4. Shiplap cabinets are your friend.
+4. Beadboard cabinets are your friend.

 5. Mix and match textures.